apache/spark/docs/sql-migration-guide-upgrade.md

   - In Spark version 2.4, when a spark session is created via `cloneSession()`, the newly created spark session inherits its configuration from its parent `SparkContext` even though the same configuration may exist with a different value in its parent spark session.
 Since Spark 3.0, the configurations of a parent `SparkSession` have a higher precedence over the parent `SparkContext`.

+  - Since Spark 3.0, parquet logical type `TIMESTAMP_MICROS` is used by default while saving `TIMESTAMP` columns.
+In Spark version 2.4 and earlier, `TIMESTAMP` columns are saved as `INT96` in parquet files.
+To set `INT96` to `spark.sql.parquet.outputTimestampType` restores the previous behavior.

 ## Upgrading from Spark SQL 2.4 to 2.4.1

   - The value of `spark.executor.heartbeatInterval`, when specified without units like "30" rather than "30s", was